 Who can resist running their fingers through the flowers of lavender to release their delightfully relaxing scent?
 Given a sunny spot in your family garden, these Mediterranean natives will thrive with a minimum of watering.
 All they need is hard cutting back in late summer, after the flowers start to fade, to keep them dense and compact.

-This quick growing shrub is surprisingly tough and resilient and will fill almost any sunny spot in the garden.
+The quick growing Ceanothus is surprisingly tough and resilient and will fill almost any sunny spot in the garden.
 It has small, dark-green waxy leaves, and in early summer will be covered with blue powder puff flowers which are loved by bees and butterflies.

 Apart from going great with lamb, rosemary is also meant to help with memory, and is a great shrub to use in the garden.
 It has slightly tougher stems than lavender, so will stand up to more damage from balls, but has a similar grey foliage, and bright blue flowers in early spring that seem popular with bumblebees.